Construction & Engineering Investment Banking: The Best Way to Build a Strong Finance Foundation?

 According to Vertical Research: “Working capital accounts, including accounts receivable and cash and billings advances, are typically the largest asset classes on an E&C’s balance sheet.”

-So you’ll pay special attention to these items in any type of analysis involving cash flow and/or FCF projections for use in a DCF analysis.
+So you’ll pay special attention to these accounts in any type of analysis involving cash flow and/or FCF projections for use in a DCF analysis, and groupings such as the Change in Working Capital take on special importance.

 When it comes to commodity prices, pay attention to these: aluminum, copper, nickel, zinc, and rebar (and see our coverage of metals & mining investment banking).